Pet Safety in an Emergency: Your NZ Grab-and-Go Kit Guide - Petdirect

 Your pets need an emergency kit too.

-If you’re searching for a pet earthquake survival checklist, or wondering what to pack for your cat or dog in a disaster, you’re in the right place.
-This is your NZ-specific guide to pet emergency prep, designed to help you act fast when time matters most.
+If you are searching for a pet emergency checklist, or wondering what to pack for your cat or dog in a disaster, you are in the right place.
+This is your NZ-specific guide to pet safety in an emergency, designed to help you act fast when time matters most.

 Why Do I Need a Pet Emergency Kit in New Zealand?

 Because in an emergency, you may not be able to grab supplies, visit a store, or return home for days.
-If you’re evacuated or sheltering in place, your pet will need food, water, and safe containment, just like you.
+If you are evacuated or sheltering in place, your pet will need food, water, and safe containment, just like you.

 Situations where a kit is essential: